Xishuangbanna Wild Elephant Valley...

 The Yexianggu (Wild Elephant Valley) provides a natural routeway for many species of animals, some of which are endangered.
 In addition to the elephants, wild oxen, monkeys and green peacocks inhabit the area.

 The park has great facilites for viewing the elephants .The centre piece being a 5km long passageway which divides the park.
 Along the river is an elevated viewing platform about 250 metres in length .
 Near the park’s pool there is also a camouflaged observation hide.
 For those visitors who want to experience the splendor of the forest on foot, a route of nearly 10km has been marked out.
+For those who don't wish to walk there's the option of taking the cable car above the forest canopy to the top of the hill.
+Oneway Y50/Return Y70.

 Apart from elephants and other large animals, the park is also home to a butterfly breeding centre, a bird garden and a snake garden.